finaldessert/Javcasso2.0/README.md

 JS - functionality for the sphere

-# In future I may add
+# In the future I may add

 A functionality using a user's name and birthday.
 By using this data and putting it through an algorithm and connecting it with some maths, a unique piece can be made.